mikel-brostrom/Genetic_Algorithm_For_Hyperparameter_Tuning/README.md

 # Genetic_Algorithm_For_Hyperparameter_Tuning

+This code in this repo is an adaptation of Ultralytic's Yolo5 Genetic Algorithm (roughly explained here: https://github.com/ultralytics/yolov5/issues/607) for a simple CNN trained on MNIST.

+## Introduction

 Hyperparameters in ML control various aspects of training, and finding optimal values for them can be a challenge.
 Traditional methods like grid searches can quickly become intractable due to: